Here’s how to require a signature for an Amazon delivery:

 - Amazon Says Package Undeliverable: Meaning?

-- Amazon Says Order Arrives Today, Not Out for Delivery: How?
+- Amazon Says Arriving Today But Not Out for Delivery: How?

-How to Require a Signature for Amazon Deliveries?
+How Do You Require a Signature for Amazon Deliveries?

 It is possible to require a signature for an Amazon delivery.